dm13450/dm13450.github.io/_posts/2021-11-05-AlphaVantage-Economic-Indicators.md

 ## Real GDP per Capita

 The problem with GDP is that it doesn't take into account how big the country is.
 If you have more people in your economy then you can probably generate more money.
-Likewise, to compare your current GDP with historical values it is probably wise to divide by the population size, which gives a general indication of overal quality of life.
+Likewise, to compare your current GDP with historical values it is probably wise to divide by the population size, which gives a general indication of overall quality of life.

 ```julia